YorgosPs/Yorgos-Psarellis/Research.md

 * **Machine Learning for PDEs with Complex Geometries**

 I try to map PDE solutions to the geometries of their domain boundaries.
-This can be used to accelerate simulations of the Electrohysiology of the heart.
+This can be used to accelerate simulations of the Electrophysiology of the heart.

 <span style="color:red"> Project under completion </span>